HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 6.
 [4-1.
 Emotional Ergonomics I: Emotional Engineering, Measurement of Human Emotion]
 Watch the [videos listed in **4-1 Emotional Ergonomics I**](HFE04_1.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-Use "bullet points" for listing important keywords and short sentences.
+You can use "bullet points" to list important concepts in short sentences.
+Here are important questions of this topic.
 Don't exceed one page for a summary.

 - **Subtopic 2**: In the session of cognitive ergonomics II (related to 'fight or flight response'), we had learned how the human bio-signals show the physical, cognitive, and emotional status of people.
 Continued from that, this time, let's think about human emotion by the engineer's perspective.
 What ideas do you have, which is about how emotional engineering could be useful for students' life at Handong University? (related keywords to this question: `#neuroscience`, `#neuromarketing`, `#Brain-Computer Interaction`, `#affective engineering`, `#UX engineering`, ...)